Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Numerical Analysis on Synthetic Distributions

 Contrasting our method with the baselines, we can make the following observations.
-Regarding correlation, for the Polynomial system, the MAPC approximates zero across the region defined by $\delta_2=0$.
-This means that this method is unable to detect a drift caused by $\delta_1\neq0$ when $\delta_2=0$.
-This lack of MD observability is a consequence of the quadratic dependency between the input and the residuals when $\delta_2=0$ because the correlation is unable to capture high-order dependencies.
-This is in clear contrast with the capacity of our MI-based residual analysis, as the MI captures high-order dependencies.
+Regarding correlation, for the Polynomial system, the MAPC approximates zero across all points defined by $\delta_2=0$.
+This means that this method is unable to detect a fault caused by $\delta_1\neq0$ when $\delta_2=0$ -- e.g., for $\delta=(0.15,0)$ and $\delta=(-0.15,0)$, which represent non-subtle faults.
+This lack of fault observability is a consequence of the quadratic dependency between the input and the residuals when $\delta_2=0$.
+This is in clear contrast with the capacity of our MI-based residual analysis, as the MI captures dependencies among all complexities.

 As for the RMSE, we can see a local minimum at $\delta=(0,0)$ for all colormaps.
-However, the value of the local minimum is system-dependent, which implies the necessity of a system-dependent threshold.
-This design is not straightforward and is a limitation of this error-based strategy.\footnote{There exists a systematic study for error-based drift detection methods~\cite{lima2022learning}.} In contrast, our RIVs reach zero under $\mathcal{H}_0$ independently of the system.
-This is expressed in the exponentially fast convergence of the decision under $\mathcal{H}_0$ as shown in Theorem~\ref{the:finite-nominal-time}.
+However, the value of the local minimum is system-dependent --~e.g., MLP and Trigonometric systems minima are $(5.79\pm0.05)\cdot10^{-3}$ and $(8.68\pm0.08)\cdot10^{-3}$, respectively~-- which implies the necessity of a system-dependent threshold.
+This design is not straightforward and is a limitation of this error-based strategy; in this line, there exists a systematic study for error-based drift detection methods \cite{lima2022learning}.
+In contrast, our RIVs reach zero under $\mathcal{H}_0$ independently of the system; this is expressed in the exponentially-fast convergence of the decision under $\mathcal{H}_0$ as shown in Theorem~\ref{the:finite-nominal-time}.
+As a consequence, the RMSE method requires samples from faulty systems to set the decision threshold.